 - 100 pads of 50 each prescriptions forms, 4 x 5.5” on Security Guard paper

 The above list is strictly off the top of my head.
 You will have to come up with your own.
+I would definitely limit the number of products to be surveyed.
+Too many, and your shopper as well as the printers they are calling up will get discouraged or become suspicious.
 If you make the list too long, with too many variables, you are going to encounter reluctance and delays.
 Obviously, there are many other products and variables that could be applied.
 You could ask about the additional cost of numbering, or if the letterheads where only one color instead of two.

 Hiring a “Professional”

-You need to be willing and able to pay someone a decent fee of $12-16 per hour, and you probably need to expect that this project could easily take 20-30 hours to complete.
+You also need to be willing and able to pay someone a decent fee of $14-18 per hour (or more), and you need to realize that this project could easily take 20-35 hours or more to complete.
 Once you have established the scenario under which you want this person to operate, they need to be provided with a written list of products (like above), a list of printers you want them to visit, as well as specific questions or observations you would like them to make with each visit.
 What does the place look like, how professional where the people who helped the shopper, how fast did they get back with prices, etc., etc.

 So What Does Kathy Do?